Fill your College Details

 Using Break and Continue Statements in a Switch-Loop in C

-When using the difference between the break and continue statement in C inside a switch case, it ensures that only one case executes before exiting.
+When using the difference between the break and continue statements in C inside a switch case, it ensures that only one case executes before exiting.
 The continue statement, however, is not used within switch statements but is effective inside loops that run within switch cases.

 Example: Using Break and Continue in a Switch-Loop Combination